cabforum/netsec/docs/NSR.md

 The CA SHOULD NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and Network Boundary Controls.

-If group accounts or shared role credentials are used, the CA MUST be able to attribute each use to
+If group accounts or shared role credentials are used, the CA MUST be able to attribute each use to:

-* an approved activity; and
+1. an approved activity; and
-* an individual user or service account.
+2. an individual user or service account.

 ###### 2.2.1.3